aeverall/seestar/README.md

 ***
 ## Cite code <a name="cite"></a>

-When using this code please cite Everall & Das (in prep.).
+When using this code or it's results please cite Everall & Das (in prep.).

 ***
 ## How to get started <a name="start"></a>